 About 18 years ago I learned what Teamwork was all about.
 It wasn't learned on a ridiculous confidence course designed to gain trust from other members of my football team or explained to me at a half-day Feel Good Business Seminar where everyone wears a name tag and has coffee breath.
 I learned it in a hallway.
 From an upperclassmen with the last name of Cheatham.
 I don't know his first name but I do know he was an asshole of the finest pedigree.
 Cheatham hated all of us equally.
 Cheatham called us cheerleaders; called us out for being all talk and no action.
 Cheatham told us to take the fall of weak classmates or take care of the problem ourselves.
 Cheatham punished us if we didn't stick up for the weaker classmates.

 I hear the term Teamwork thrown about in the work place; this became popular in the late 80's (at least that is what I remember).
 People championed this new attitude and strove to make it part of their businesses.
 Unfortunately, it's hard to change an adult culture.

 Teamwork is not something that can be taught without consequences.
-We'd like to think we are all about Teamwork until the shit hits the fan; then it's every man/woman for themselves.
+We'd like to think we are all about Teamwork until the shit hits the fan; then it's every man for themselves.
 This is the same thing that people do in marriages, relationships and in some cases, as parents.
-It's easy when it's easy but no one wants to stick around when it's hard.
+It's easy when it's easy - but not enough stick around when it's hard.

 TEAMS are built strong by three things: